Dad joins daughter’s mermaid photoshoot for her birthday, the photos are hilarious!

 “My style is fun and vibrant, but the real magic is in the memories.
 I strive to capture more than just an image.
 My goal is to provide an experience and memory that will last your family a lifetime,” she wrote on her website.

-And that’s exactly what she was able to capture during Aspen and Michael’s photo shoot – an unforgettable bonding experience.
+And that’s exactly what she was able to capture during Aspen and Michael’s photo session – an unforgettable bonding experience.

+Dads like him are truly worth celebrating.
+It’s also a good reminder that there so many ways to celebrate aside from merely blowing those birthday candles.

-Share this story and tag your dad/husband in the comments if you want them to recreate this mermaid photoshoot with the little girls in their lives!
+Share this story and tag your dad/husband in the comments if you want them to recreate this mermaid filming with the little girls in their lives!

 Thank you to Desirae Deal Photography for allowing us to share her beautiful photos.
 Be sure to visit her sites: Facebook, Website.